Aquatic locomotion: Drag powered swimming

 Drag swimmers experience a lessened efficiency in swimming due to resistance which affects their optimum speed.
 The less drag a fish experiences, the more it will be able to maintain higher speeds.
 Morphology of the fish can be designed to reduce drag, such as streamlining the body.
 The cost of transport is much higher for the drag swimmer, and when deviating from its optimum speed, the drag swimmer is energetically strained much more than the lift swimmer.
 There are natural processes in place to optimize energy use, and it is thought that adjustments of metabolic rates can compensate in part for mechanical disadvantages.

 Semi-aquatic animals compared to fully aquatic animals exhibit exacerbation of drag.
 Design that allows them to function out of the water limits the efficiency possible to be reached when in the water.
 In water swimming at the surface exposes them to resistive wave drag and is associated with a higher cost than submerged swimming.
 Swimming below the surface exposes them to resistance due to return strokes and pressure, but primarily friction.
 Frictional drag is due to fluid viscosity and morphology characteristics.
 Pressure drag is due to the difference of water flow around the body and is also affected by body morphology.
 Semi-aquatic organisms encounter increased resistive forces when in or out of the water, as they are not specialized for either habitat.
 The morphology of otters and beavers, for example, must meet needs for both environments.
 Their fur decreases streamlining and creates additional drag.
 The platypus may be a good example of an intermediate between drag and lift swimmers because it has been shown to have a rowing mechanism which is similar to lift-based pectoral oscillation.
 The limbs of semi-aquatic organisms are reserved for use on land and using them in water not only increases the cost of locomotion, but limits them to drag-based modes.

 Although they are less efficient, drag swimmers are able to produce more thrust at low speeds than lift swimmers.
 They are also thought to be better for maneuverability due to the large thrust produced.

 Amphibians

-Most of the Amphibia have a larval state, which has inherited anguilliform motion, and a laterally compressed tail to go with it, from fish ancestors.